Arrest made for terroristic threats to Sheridan High

 SHERIDAN — Sheridan Police Department officers arrested a 16-year-old male following an investigation of a potential terroristic threat to Sheridan High School Jan.
 10.

-At approximately 7:45 a.m., Sheridan High School students notified school staff of posts on a photo-focused social media platform, Instagram, that implied a threat to the school.
+At approximately 7:45 a.m., Sheridan High School students notified school staff of posts on Instagram that implied a threat to the school.

-Staff learned of the postings before school started.
-School staff members then notified the school resource officer.
+Staff learned of the postings before school started and notified the school resource officer.

-One of the posts consisted of a stock image of the high school, apparently downloaded from the school website, with crosshairs on the school building.

 SPD investigating officers interviewed the registered owner of the Instagram account, a student, and he told officers someone hacked his account.
 The officer inspected his phone, with the student’s permission, and noted no more information of evidentiary value on the phone.